 Neonatal Nurse Practitioner

-If you have two years of nursing experience with high-risk newborns and are ready to take the next step, the Neonatal Nurse Practitioner program is for you.
-You will deliver comprehensive care to pre-term and full-term infants, some with life-threatening conditions and chronic illness.
-You will attend high-risk births and conduct neonatal resuscitation.
-You will become an expert in neonatal care, managing patient care and working with parents and families during times of intense stress.
+If you have two years of current level III NICU experience and are ready to take the next step, the Neonatal Nurse Practitioner program has full-time (the only three semester program) or part-time options for your consideration.
+You will become an expert in neonatal care: working collaboratively to provide comprehensive care to pre-term and full-term newborns, attending high-risk deliveries, leading neonatal resuscitation and working with parents and families during times of intense stress.

-Vanderbilt University School of Nursing is ranked as the #13 graduate school of nursing, according to U.S. News and World Report.
+Vanderbilt University School of Nursing is ranked as the #8 graduate school of nursing for its MSN and #7 for its DNP, according to U.S. News & World Report.
 We are next door to Vanderbilt University Medical Center, one of the nation’s top academic medical centers.
 But most importantly, we are committed to the success of our students and their contribution in the world of advanced practice nursing.
 We offer a rigorous curriculum taught by doctorally prepared faculty and the opportunity to learn from leading neonatal practitioners, including neonatologists, neonatal nurse practitioners, geneticists and specialists in the areas of pediatric surgery, endocrinology, neurology and pharmacology.
 Our students benefit from low faculty-to-student ratios and personalized attention.
 As a result, our students score well above the national average on the Neonatal Nurse Practitioner certification exam and are employed before or soon-after graduation from the program.

 Working closely with your faculty, preceptors and alongside your classmates, you will develop diagnostic reasoning skills, evaluate advanced therapeutic interventions and work collaboratively with health care team members.
 Your curriculum will provide in-depth content about embryology, neonatal physiology, pathophysiology and family dynamics using a developmental approach.
 You will learn current management strategies and use evidence-based practice.
 Content is presented using case presentations, web-based, hands-on and problem-focused learning.